-Experiential learning takes place outside the classroom through research with faculty, internships, or service learning.
-We encourage you to consider experiential learning as part of your total educational experience at Pitt.
+Experiential learning takes place outside the classroom when you pursue research with faculty, internships/field experience, or service learning and is a valuable experience regardless of your career intention.
+We encourage you to consider at least one of these opportunities as part of your educational experience at Pitt.

-All experiential learning opportunities during the summer are offered as 12-week session courses only and therefore, require enrollment by the published add/drop deadline.
-The four- and six-week sessions are not available for experiential learning opportunities.
+All experiential learning opportunities during the summer are offered as 12-week session courses only and require enrollment by the published add/drop deadline.